 There are lots of monitoring and tracking tools available.
 When it comes to analytics, the most common option is Google Analytics, which gives you lots of valuable information about visitor behaviours and conversion rates.

-Ideally, you should include monitoring and analytics in the initial website design.
-But if that ship has already sailed, you can still work it out.
+Ideally, you should include analytics tools in the website design.
+But it’s never too late!
 Speak to your website designer.
-They should be able to help you set up something simple and effective.
+They should be able to help you add what you need.

-An effective website is a core component of effective digital marketing.
-To learn more, please download the Digital Marketing Checklist.
+Note: An effective website is a core component of effective digital marketing.
+To learn more, please download my Digital Marketing Checklist.